themarshallproject/dod1033/README.md

 Here, The Marshall Project is sharing the data we used in those stories, along with several other snapshots of the data that the Pentagon has put out since the summer of 2014.
 In this repository, you'll find the original Excel workbooks from the DoD, along with a script to combine a directory of these Excel files into a csv for analysis.

-##Data sources
+## Data sources
-This data was downloaded from the website of the Department of Defense's Defense Logistics Agency's [Disposition Services](http://www.dla.mil/DispositionServices/FOIA/EFOIALibrary.aspx), which oversees the 1033 program distributions.
+This data was originally downloaded from the website of the Department of Defense's Defense Logistics Agency's [Disposition Services](http://www.dla.mil/DispositionServices/FOIA/EFOIALibrary.aspx), which oversees the 1033 program distributions.

-In addition to helping you download the most current snapshot of the 1033 data, which updates roughly every quarter, we also include five snapshots of the data at varying levels of granularity.
+In addition to helping you download [the most current snapshot of the 1033 data](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/), which updates roughly every quarter, we also include snapshots of the data at varying levels of granularity.

 In the ```data/dodreleases``` directory, you'll find two subdirectories, ```countylev``` and ```agencylev```.
 In the first, you'll find two snapshots of the data with separate tabs for "General" equipment that went to specific agencies and "Tactical" equipment and the counties it went to (read more in this [great guide to 1033](https://github.com/SCPR/kpcc-data-team/blob/master/guides/primer-on-defense-logistics-agencys-1033-program-data.md) about the differences between those categories).

 Starting in November, 2014, the Pentagon started releasing agency-level records for both types of equipment.
 That snapshot and two subsequent releases are in the ```agencylev``` directory.
 Each data snapshot is in a directory named for the date it was published on the web.
+We've been collecting these quarterly reports ever since.

-##Getting started
+## Getting started
+**WARNING, these scripts were used for our original story in 2014 and have not been updated since.
+If you want to take a crack at updating them, we do accept pull requests**

 If you want to download everything from scratch, start here.
 Otherwise, jump to the [Walkthrough section](https://github.com/themarshallproject/dod1033#walkthrough) below.

 In the ```data/dod_releases``` directory, you will find dated directories of the agency-level tactical data that the Pentagon has released.